ianchak/stati/docs-site/site/faq.md

 ## What is Stati?

-Stati is a TypeScript-first static site generator for documentation, blogs, and content-heavy sites, with built-in Incremental Static Generation (ISG) and automatic SEO support.
+Stati is a TypeScript-first static site generator for documentation, blogs, and content-heavy sites, with zero-config setup, fast esbuild bundling, and file-based routing.

 ## When should I choose Stati over other static site generators?